photoprism/photoprism-docs/docs/user-guide/users/roles.md

 When *Super Admins* change settings such as the language or theme, these automatically become the default settings for other users, unless they have explicitly made a different choice.
 In addition, global feature flags can only be changed by *Super Admins*.

+!!! example ""
+    Additional account roles like user, viewer, and guest are currently [only available with a membership](https://www.photoprism.app/editions#compare) to support development and maintenance.

 ## User

 *Users* have full access to the library and can view, edit, and delete all pictures and albums.
 Unlike *Admins*, *Users* cannot view or change the [Library](https://docs.photoprism.app/user-guide/settings/library/) and [Advanced Settings](https://docs.photoprism.app/user-guide/settings/advanced/), only personal  preferences such as theme, language, and password.
 In addition, their WebDAV access can be disabled.
 Future releases may include more ways to customize user privileges, e.g. with individual account attributes.